SiT: Self-supervised vIsion Transformer: Methodology

 Image inpainting is a simple but effective pre-text task for self-supervision, which proceeds by training a network to predict arbitrary transformed regions based on the context.
 This context can be from the same object on which the transformed region is applied or from the surrounding objects/concepts.
 With CNNs this context is defined by the, so called, receptive field, while with transformers the context consists of the whole image.
 The motivation behind image inpainting is that the network is required to learn the knowledge including the colour, texture and structure of the objects/concepts to infer the missing areas.
 In this work, we employed two types of image inpainting, random dropping, by randomly replacing neighbouring patches from the image with random noise, and random replacement, by randomly replacing patches from the image with patches from another image.

-As for the colour transformations, it involves basic adjustments of colour levels in an image including colour distortions, blurring, and converting to grey-scale.
-Colour distortions are applied to the whole image to enable the network to recognise similar images invariant to their colours.
-Unlike colour distortions, blurring and conversion to grey-scale transformations are applied to the local neighbourhood of arbitrary patches of the image rather than the full image to enable the network to learn the texture and colour transformations from the surrounding pixels.
-Blurring is performed by applying a Gaussian filter to the selected patches and converting to grey-scale is performed by a linear transformation of the coloured (RGB) patches.
-Figure~\ref{fig:samples_recons} shows the employed geometric transformations applied separately on a sample image.
-During training, all the mentioned transformations are applied to the input image simultaneously.

 The objective of the image reconstruction is to restore the original image from the corrupted image.
-For this task, we used the $\ell1$-loss between the original and the reconstructed image as shown in Equation \ref{eq:l1-pixel}:
+For this task, we use the $\ell1$-loss between the original and the reconstructed image as shown in Equation \ref{eq:l1-pixel}.
+Although, $\ell2$-loss generally converges faster than $\ell1$-loss, $\ell2$-loss is prone to over-smooth the edges for image restoration \cite{zhao2016loss}.
+Therefore, $\ell1$-loss is commonly used for image-to-image processing more than $\ell2$-loss.